otoolep/questdb.io/docs/dependency.md

 ---
 id: dependency
-title: Setup Dependency
+title: Installing as a Dependency
-sidebar_label: Setup Dependency
+sidebar_label: Install as a Dependency
 ---

-## Use as a dependency
+## Install as a dependency

 To use QuestDB as embedded database with your JVM based language simply add the following dependency: